Mutually unbiased measurements with arbitrary purity: Introduction

 and $n,n^\prime\in\{0,\cdots,d-1\}$.
 By words, if a system is prepared in a state belonging to one of the bases, then outcomes of measuring the system with respect to the other bases give, by no means, any information about the system's state.
 For a $d$-dimensional system the number of MUBs is at most $d+1$, and if one can find a complete set of MUBs, then these bases provide a set of measurements which can be used to optimally determine the density matrix of a $d$-dimensional system \cite{WoottersAP1989,IvanovicJPA1981}.
+It is shown that a complete set of MUBs is an example of a rich combinatorial structure known as complex projective $2$-designs \cite{KlappeneckerPtoc2005}.
 Application of MUBs is not limited to the quantum state determination and, because of their mathematical richness, they found more application in other fields such as, quantum error correction codes \cite{GottesmanPRA1996,CalderbankPRL1997}, quantum cryptography for secure quantum key exchange \cite{BrusPRL2002,CerfPRL2002}, quantum state tomography \cite{WoottersAP1989,AdamsonPRL2010}, and more recently the detection of quantum entanglement \cite{SpenglerPRA2012} and the so-called "mean king's problem" \cite{EnglertPLA2001,AravindZN2003}.
 Therefore, constructing the complete set of MUBs is of particular importance and, despite efforts, whether for an arbitrary $d$ there exists a complete set of MUBs is still an open problem \cite{ButterleyPLA2007}.
 For particular cases where the dimension $d$ is a prime or a power of a prime number, it is shown that there exists a complete set of $d+1$ mutually unbiased bases \cite{IvanovicJPA1981} and a set of two MUBs always exists \cite{DurtIJQI2010}.
 However, for other situations where the dimension is a composite number, the maximal number of MUBs is unknown.